Booking Information

 *The parking spaces in front of the Fire Station are strictly reserved for staff and emergency vehicles.
 Any unauthorised vehicles parked there will be towed.

-Trinity Church
+Trinity Church 13:00

-St. Aidan’s Church
+St. Aidan’s Church 14:15 and 15:30

-This venue on Fenton Street (opposite Trinity Church) will host three concerts featuring another finalist from Channel 4’s The Piano.
+This venue on Fenton Street (opposite Trinity Church) will host two concerts featuring another finalist from Channel 4’s The Piano.
 When she performed at Liverpool Street Station — captivating passers‑by and impressing judges Jon Batiste and Mika — they described her as “a powerful human who happens to be 12.”
 Anisa, now 14, studies at the Royal Academy of Music’s Junior Department in London, continuing to refine her craft with a clear path toward major concert stages.

 *Please note that St. Aidan’s Church is not accessible by wheelchair.

-Mirfield Library
+Mirfield Library 13:00 and 14:15

 During the Piano Walk the library becomes an intimate concert setting where Amy Preece and Christine Reeves, perform two concerts performing music by Mozart, Chopin and Grieg.
 They will also perform Beethoven’s Spring Sonata, with Amy on violin and Christine at the piano, offering a wonderfully warm and expressive highlight to the event.
-Concerts start at 13:00 and 14:15.

-Mirfield Masonic Hall
+Mirfield Masonic Hall 14:15 and 15:30

 Tucked away on King Street, the Masonic Hall offers a distinctive and atmospheric setting for performance.
 Its historic character creates a quiet, reflective space that suits solo piano beautifully.
 Mia Odeleye, our final finalist from Channel 4’s The Piano, will perform here.
 Alongside works by Mozart and Schumann, she brings her passion for music by composers of the African diaspora, including Florence Price and Margaret Bonds, adding depth and discovery to her programme.

-St. Mary’s Church Closing Concert
+St. Mary’s Church Closing Concert 17:00

 For the closing concert, we return to St Mary’s Church for a truly special finale featuring Aidan Mikdad.
 In July 2023, Aidan received The Queen’s Commendation for Excellence at his graduation from the Royal Academy of Music (University of London), where he completed his Master of Arts in Performance with Distinction.
 He was also awarded the prestigious Diploma of the Royal Academy of Music (DipRAM) after achieving an exceptional mark of 97/100 in his Final Recital.